syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmRadialMenu.md

 ### show()
 {:#methods:show}

-To Show the radialmenu when it is hided
+To show the hidden RadialMenu control.

 #### Example